Foundation Repair Services in Charlotte, North Carolina

 Charlotte's foundation challenges are driven by the intersection of Piedmont red clay, heavy rainfall, and one of the fastest growth rates in the Southeast.
 The Cecil and Madison series clays underlying Mecklenburg County are moderately expansive and hold moisture near the surface, creating persistent hydrostatic pressure against foundations — especially during the spring and summer thunderstorm season that delivers 43+ inches of rain annually.
 Most older Charlotte homes have crawl space foundations, and moisture management in these spaces is critical: standing water, sagging joists, and mold growth are extremely common in unencapsulated crawl spaces.
 Newer subdivisions in Union, Cabarrus, and Iredell counties face a different challenge — homes built on cut-and-fill lots where poorly compacted fill settles unevenly within 3–7 years, cracking brick veneer and distorting door frames.
 Push piers driven to stable Piedmont bedrock are the standard structural fix, costing $800–$1,500 per pier with most homes needing 6–14.
 Crawl space encapsulation ($5,000–$12,000) is increasingly viewed as essential rather than optional for long-term foundation health in this climate.
 The single best investment Charlotte homeowners can make is proper drainage — clean gutters, extended downspouts, and positive grading prevent the majority of moisture-related foundation damage.
 Verify that any contractor holds an active license through the NC General Contractors Licensing Board at nclbgc.org.

-Licensed foundation repair pros serving all of Mecklenburg County and surrounding areas.
+Independent foundation repair providers may serve all of Mecklenburg County and surrounding areas, subject to availability.

 (520) 783-3777